UsefulEngines/AwsContainerLab/README.md

 ```
 Open this file within a local text editor to review the service and task definitions therein.
 Note the use of the `StackName` parameter at the top of the file.
 This creates a stack-set correlation with your existing stack.

-Browse to, and login to, your the AWS Console using your assigned lab account (http://console.aws.amazon.com).
+Browse to your the AWS Console using your assigned lab account (http://console.aws.amazon.com).
 Recall that you have previously navigated to the CloudFormation service console.

 You need to create a new stack but ensure that your existing ECS `my-public-vpc-stack` is the parent of this new stack.